py-pa/django-minio-storage/docs/index.md

 CI is currenlty executed on Python 3.4-3.6 and Django 1.8-1.11.
 Python 2.7 is (right now) not officially supported.

-The goal is to have a thoroughly tested, small codebase that delegates as much as possible to the minio client.
+The goal is to have a thoroughly tested, small code base that delegates as much as possible to the minio client.

 - Release versioning is semver compliant.